 Living in Dublin

 Ireland has been very successful in attracting the largest tech. cos. in the world and at providing an environment for tech start ups.
 As a result the digital ecosystem in Ireland is vast, with companies across all sectors ranging from huge beasts like Google, Facebook, Twitter and Microsoft to exciting new start ups like Overcast HQ, Swaye and Flipdish.
-For a small country Ireland has had huge success in developing, attracting and keeping the most technically advanced companies in the world.
+For a small country Ireland has had huge success in developing, attracting and keeping the most technically advanced cos. in the world.
 There are over 200 software companies, 80 cyber security companies, 40 AI companies, over 400 financial services companies with huge fintech requirements and a thriving start up scene through various incubator hubs.
-With the work the government is doing in developing the Irish ICT sector, they predict a growth in demand for people with ICT skills to increase from 11,594 annually (2018) to almost 18,000 by 2022.
-If the digital world is where you want to be, working in technology as a software developer, then Ireland has the ability to help you fulfill these ambitions!
+If the digital world is where you want to be, Ireland is at the heart of all things digital!

 Life in Dublin